natalieagus/50002/docs/Labs/lab3.md

 * Construct a **registered RCA** (ripple-carry adder) and describe why output registers are needed for stable, pipeline-friendly outputs.
 * Distinguish between **unregistered** combinational behaviour and **registered, periodic** behaviour when observing signals on LEDs.
 * Design a **button-controlled** sampling scheme that captures input values only when triggered.
-* Implement an **automated, self-checking adder tester** using:
+* Implement an automated, self-checking testbench for a registered adder using:
-  - constant test vectors,
+    * constant test vectors,
-  - an index register that steps through them over time,
+    * a systematic way to step through them over simulation time,
-  - and a hardware comparison against expected sums.
+    * and $assert checks against expected sums.
 * Account for **pipeline latency** by aligning expected outputs with the number of clock boundaries in the datapath.
-* Recognise that real systems require **control logic** (FSMs) to react to errors, and understand that this will be the focus of the next lab.

 ### Submission
-Complete the Lab 3 **checkoff** (3%) with your Cohort TA before the next lab session ends.
-You should demonstrate the required task under the [Checkoff](#checkoff) section below.
-The checkoff is assessed **AS A GROUP** as it requires the FPGA hardware.
+Complete the Lab 3 **checkoff** (2%) with your Cohort TA before the next lab session ends.
+The checkoff is assessed **individually**, but you should attend together with your **project team** so that everyone in the group understands the full workflow and expectations for the 1D project.

-Complete **questionnaire** on eDimension as well (1%).
+Complete **questionnaire** on eDimension as well (2%).

 ### Starter Code
 There's no starter code for this lab.
-You simply need to have [Alchitry Labs V2](https://alchitry.com/alchitry-labs/).
-You would also need Vivado installed, but for checkoff, only **one** machine in your team needs Vivado to **flash** the final bitstream.
-You can debug everything else in simulation.
+You simply need to have [Alchitry Labs V2](https://alchitry.com/alchitry-labs/) installed.
+You don't need Vivado for this lab, we are only going to run simulations.

 ## Related Class Materials
 The lecture notes on **[sequential logic](https://natalieagus.github.io/50002/notes/sequential_logic)** are closely related to this lab.